naredula-jana/Jiny-Kernel/README.md

     - KVM : virtio + memory ballooning
     - KVM : clock
 - SMP: APIC,MSIX
+- Networking:  Used third party tcp/ip stacks.
+     - TCP/ip stack from uip ( from [AdamDunkels](https://github.com/adamdunkels/uip)  as kernel module.
+The above Benchamark-2 is with uip : currently only udp is supported, need to add tcp.
-- Networking:  LWIP4.0 as a kernel module
+     - LWIP4.0 as a kernel module:
 - Debugging features:
    - memoryleak detection.
    - function tracing or call graph.
    - syscall debugging.
    - stack capture at any point.
+   - code profiling.
 - Loadable Modules:  Supports loadable kernel module.
 Lwip tcp/ip stack compiled as kernel module.
 - User level:
-   - Statically compiled user app can be launched from kernel shell or busy box.
+   - Statically and dynamically compiled user app can be launched from kernel shell or busy box.
    - busybox shell can successfully run on top of Jiny kernel, network apps can able to use socket layer.
 - Hardware: It was fully tested for x86/64. partially done for x86_32.